Volvo 200 Series: Six-cylinder PRV

-Volvo increased engine displacement to 2.8 litres in 1980 with the introduction of the B28E and B28F, which were prone to top-end oiling troubles and premature camshaft wear.
+Volvo increased engine displacement to 2.8 liters in 1980 with the introduction of the B28E and B28F, which were prone to top-end oiling troubles and premature camshaft wear.
 Some export markets also received the lower output carburetted B28A engine with 129 PS at 5,250 rpm, capable of running on lower-octane fuel.
 Volvo also installed the B28 V6 in their new 760 model and the engine was used by numerous other manufacturers in the 1970s and 1980s.
 The updated B280 engine used in the final years of the 760 and 780 models did not suffer from the same premature camshaft wear as the earlier PRV engines.
 In North America, the 260 series was only available with a three-speed automatic transmission or a five-speed manual transmission with electronic overdrive and the engine produces 130 hp.